Excited because you wrote your first blog post?

 Because that’s what you want eh?
 Your words to convert a reader into a subscriber or customer.

-How to Organize Your Blog Post for Traffic and Leads
+How to Organize Your Editorial Calendar for Traffic and Leads

 Is there a way to write blog posts for traffic?
 Yes and no. Your headline is what will initially bring in the traffic, but your words will keep them glued to your blog.